codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 ## Setting up your Git repositories

-One of the central ideas of GitOps is to use Git for _ALL_ project resources.
+One of the central ideas of GitOps is to use Git for _ALL_ resources.
 Meaning that you need to store every resource of the application in Git, and not just the source code as most developers using Git are familiar with.

 In the case of Kubernetes, this means that you should store all Kubernetes manifests in a Git repository as well.
-With the most simple scenario, you have the main repository of your application (mostly interesting to developers), and [a second Git repository with Kubernetes manifests](https://argoproj.github.io/argo-cd/user-guide/best_practices/#separating-config-vs-source-code-repositories){:target="\_blank"} (more relevant to operators/SREs).
+For the most simple scenario, you have the main repository of your application (mostly interesting to developers), and [a second Git repository with Kubernetes manifests](https://argoproj.github.io/argo-cd/user-guide/best_practices/#separating-config-vs-source-code-repositories){:target="\_blank"} (more relevant to operators/SREs).

 As a live example you can use:

-* The [https://github.com/codefresh-contrib/gitops-app-source-code](https://github.com/codefresh-contrib/gitops-app-source-code){:target="\_blank"} repository for the application code.
+* For the application code, the [https://github.com/codefresh-contrib/gitops-app-source-code](https://github.com/codefresh-contrib/gitops-app-source-code){:target="\_blank"} repository.
   The repository with the application code contains the source code plus a Dockerfile.
 You can use any Git workflow for this repository.
 We will create a pipeline in Codefresh that creates a container image on each commit.

-* The [https://github.com/codefresh-contrib/gitops-kubernetes-configuration](https://github.com/codefresh-contrib/gitops-kubernetes-configuration){:target="\_blank"} repository for the Kubernetes configuration.
+* For the Kubernetes configuration, the [https://github.com/codefresh-contrib/gitops-kubernetes-configuration](https://github.com/codefresh-contrib/gitops-kubernetes-configuration){:target="\_blank"} repository.
   The configuration repository holds the kubernetes manifests.
 This is one of the critical points of GitOps:
     * The configuration repository holds the manifests that are also present in the Kubernetes cluster
     * Whenever there is a commit to the configuration repository, the cluster is notified to deploy the new version of the files (we will set up a pipeline for this)
     * Every subsequent configuration change should become a Git commit.
 Ad-hoc changes to the cluster with `kubectl` commands are **NOT** allowed

-* The [https://github.com/codefresh-contrib/gitops-pipelines](https://github.com/codefresh-contrib/gitops-pipelines){:target="\_blank"} repository that holds the pipelines.
+* For the pipelines, the [https://github.com/codefresh-contrib/gitops-pipelines](https://github.com/codefresh-contrib/gitops-pipelines){:target="\_blank"} repository.
-  The third Git repository house pipelines because pipelines are also part of the application.
+  The third Git repository houses pipelines because pipelines are also part of the application.

 **Fork repositories**